kalib-code/local-pg/README.md

 - 🔌 **Standard PostgreSQL wire protocol** - Connect with any PostgreSQL client
 - 💾 **Persistent or in-memory storage** - Choose what fits your needs
 - 🛠️ **Simple CLI interface** - Easy command-line usage
+- 🌐 **Web IDE** - Built-in web interface for querying and managing your database
 - 🔍 **Debug support** - Built-in debugging capabilities
 - ⚡ **Lightweight** - Only ~3MB, runs entirely in WebAssembly